 What is the word in the digital world these days?
 Looking at the current trends, it would amount to a mix of cloud computing, cybersecurity, Internet of Things (IoT), Artificial Intelligence (AI), 5G and a few others.
 However, only relying on one or a few of the digital technologies is not enough to complete an enterprise digital transformation.
-This is why some digital philosophers have an idea that digital platforms are needed to combine and integrate these technologies.
+This is why some digital philosophers have the idea that digital platforms are needed to combine and integrate these technologies.
 Today, many digital superpowers, unicorns and startups make use of the power of digital platforms to reinvent the business models in their industries in order to overtake the existing competition and gather new customers.
 This is because digital platforms not only generate value by bringing together and connecting clients, providers and various vendors (partners and the wider ecosystem), but also they do facilitate interactions and automated transactions in a new multifaceted model to create that network effect.

 A digital platform consists of many building blocks that encompass the software and/or hardware services of a company.
 The modular platform provides services to the other technologies within the ecosystem, allowing for more adaptable, more flexible business system architecture.
 This in turn helps inform how companies should best deliver their digital strategy and achieve sustainable value, internally and externally.